North Laine: Today

 Today North Laine is a thriving residential, conservation and retail area of central Brighton featuring largely period (from late Regency to early Victorian) terraced housing such as Kensington Place and Tidy Street plus bohemian independent shopping areas.
 Some streets combine retail and residential.
 North Laine is a tourist attraction as well as a popular area to live in central Brighton.

 Residents of the area are represented by the North Laine Community Association, a volunteer-led registered charity, formed by local residents of the area in 1976.

-The North Laine stretches southwards from Brighton railway station down Trafalgar Street to the town centre, ending at the junction with North Street.
+North Laine stretches southwards from Brighton railway station down Trafalgar Street to the town centre, ending at the junction with North Street.
 The main shopping areas include Trafalgar St, Kensington Gardens, Sydney Street, Gardner Street and Bond Street - many pedestrianised or partly pedestrianised apart from Trafalgar St - which are popular both with locals and visitors.

 The area is well served with independent cafés, coffee shops, restaurants, bars, pubs and a few entertainment venues, notably comedy venue Komedia in Gardner Street which is in a former Tesco supermarket.
 The latter had been closed for some years in anticipation of major redevelopment of the area which failed to materialise; in the building was for some time a covered market with a number of small stallholders, until Komedia moved in from their previous home in Kemp Town.
 Komedia also has a separately run cinema.
 The first branch of Anita Roddick's Body Shop, later to become a multinational business, was opened at 22 Kensington Gardens.

 Typical retailers include art, antiques, architectural salvage, ladies and men's fashion, tailors, jewellery, gifts, second-hand books, hats, indoor flea markets, fine wines and spirits, music, records, children's shops, vintage and retro clothing, graphic novels, musical instruments and new age paraphernalia.
 There is a high turnover of boutique-style shops and cafes in North Laine in general.

 Upper Gardner Street is closed to traffic every Saturday for an on-street market selling everything from second hand clothing to art, pottery, bric a brac and hand made goods also some food stalls.

 The City Council redeveloped a gap site, constructing a new library and public square, Jubilee Square, which became available to the public in 2005.
 This significantly changed the flow of pedestrians, which prior to this had been predominantly straight through North Laine on the main shopping streets, and is now more two-dimensional.